 (7.4 miles, approximately 45 minutes of ride time)

 After crossing a scenic trestle bridge, the trail enters into Rockford.
 There are a few opportunities to diverge from the path, but stay on the White Pine Trail by following the signs to downtown Rockford.
 This is an excellent place to pause for an extended break.
-Take a minute to refill water bottles and rest your legs at the Rogue River Dam Overlook.
+Take a minute to refill water bottles and rest your legs at the Rockford Dam Overlook.